-Leptin is a key regulator of satiety and body mass index (BMI), and its levels are thought to reflect the amount of energy stores and nutritional state (191).
-The placenta is the principal source of leptin during pregnancy (192).
+Leptin is a key regulator of satiety and body mass index (BMI), and its levels are thought to reflect the amount of energy stores and nutritional state (210).
+The placenta is the principal source of leptin during pregnancy (211).
 Most of the leptin produced by the placenta is secreted into the maternal circulation, and as a consequence leptin levels are elevated during pregnancy.
-In the first trimester, maternal plasma leptin levels are double nonpregnant values and continue to incrase during the second and third trimesters(193-195).
-In the second and third trimesters leptin is also expressed in the chorion and amnion (196).
-The amount of leptin directed to the fetus is uncertain, and its role in fetal development is also unclear.
-Leptin levels decline to normal nonpregnant levels within 24 hours after delivery (197).
-Interestingly, leptin levels during pregnancy do not correlate with BMI as they do in the nonpregnant state (198).
-Although not clear, it is thought that leptin may be utilized by the placenta to modulate maternal metabolism and partition energy supplies to the fetus (199).
-Additionally, the human placenta also expresses leptin receptors, and therefore can act in a paracrine manner to modulate placental function (200, 201).
+In the first trimester, maternal plasma leptin levels are double nonpregnant values and continue to increase during the second and third trimesters (212-214).
+In the second and third trimesters leptin is also expressed in the chorion and amnion (215).
+The amount of leptin directed to the fetus is uncertain, and its role in fetal development is Leptin levels decline to normal also unclear. nonpregnant levels within 24 hours after delivery (216).
+Interestingly, leptin levels during pregnancy do not correlate with BMI as they do in the nonpregnant state (217).
+Although not clear, it is thought that leptin may be utilized by the placenta to modulate maternal metabolism and partition energy supplies to the fetus (218).
+There is evidence that placental leptin is anti-apoptotic and promotes proliferation, protein synthesis and the expression of tolerogenic maternal response molecules such as HLA-G (219).
+Placental leptin expression is regulated by hCG, insulin, steroids, hypoxia and many other growth hormones, suggesting that it may have an important endocrine function in trophoblast cells (219).
+Additionally, the human placenta also expresses leptin receptors, and therefore can act in a paracrine manner to modulate placental function (220, 221).